Cephra/blog/content/posts/rust-is-great.md

 I am pleased to announce the completion of my first application in Rust.
 The experience has been incredibly gratifying, and I'm already impressed by the elegance and simplicity of the language.

-Rust evokes a unique blend of TypeScript and C++, offering the perfect balance of power and ease of use.
+Rust seems like a unique blend of languages like TypeScript or C++, offering the perfect balance of power, efficiency and ease of use.
 For instance, the ability to write concise and expressive code without sacrificing performance is a testament to the language's design.

 One particular aspect that I find particularly compelling is the zero-cost abstractions provided by Rust.
 These abstractions eliminate the need for unnecessary layers of abstraction, resulting in more concise and efficient code.